R4-K5/The_World_of_Midkemia/README.md

 **Level 10: Ironwood Form**
 Starting at 10th level, your body can temporarily take on the unyielding hardness and resilience of ancient ironwood.
 When you are hit by an attack, or when you are forced to make a Dexterity saving throw to take only half damage from an effect, you can use your reaction to gain resistance to bludgeoning, piercing, and slashing damage (including magical forms of that damage) until the start of your next turn.
 While this resistance is active, your movement speed is reduced by 10 feet as your form becomes heavy and rigid.
-You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a short rest.

 **Level 14: Aspect of the Forest Lord/Lady**
 At 14th level, you can fully embody the ancient might and majesty of the primordial forest.
 You can expend two uses of your Wild Shape at the same time to transform into an Aspect of the Ancient Heartwood for 10 minutes (or until you lose concentration, as if concentrating on a spell).